LumePart/Explo/README.md

 # Explo - Discover Weekly for Subsonic compatible systems

-**Explo** is a simple program for Subsonic-API compatible software, that aims to offer an alternative to Spotify's "Discover Weekly".
+**Explo** is a program for Subsonic-API compatible software, that aims to offer an alternative to Spotify's "Discover Weekly".
 It automates music discovery by downloading recommended songs based on your listening history.
 Using [ListenBrainz](https://listenbrainz.org/) as a discovery source and Youtube for downloading tracks.

+Explo has 2 discovery modes, the preferred (and default) one gets songs from a playlist made by ListenBrainz, second one gets them through ListenBrainz API (weekly recommendations are quite poor). they are toggeable via the .env file

 ## Features